kdorff/sfpg/readme.txt

 ]);

 Set which IPTC data to extract and what to call the caption for it.
-If new lines is added to the list, the content of the DATA_ROOT should be deleted to allow extraction of new data.
+If new lines are added to the list, the content of the DATA_ROOT should be deleted to allow extraction of new data.

 INFO: The , at the end of the last line is not an error.
 It is allowed and makes moving the lines easier.

 ____________________________________________________________
 Set the colors to be used.
-If the color variable names is not enough to indicate where it goes, then just change it to red (#ff0000) or blue (#0000ff) and refresh the page, you should then be able to spot it.
+If the color variable names are not enough to indicate where it goes, then just change it to red (#ff0000) or blue (#0000ff) and refresh the page, you should then be able to spot it.

 option('COLOR_BODY_BACK', '#000000');
 option('COLOR_BODY_TEXT', '#aaaaaa');